nneva/mt-exercise-5/README.md

-# MT Exercise 5: Byte Pair Encoding, Beam Search
+# Byte Pair Encoding, Beam Search

 This repo is just a collection of scripts showing how to install [JoeyNMT](https://github.com/joeynmt/joeynmt), download data and train & evaluate models.